meza/minecraft-mod-manager/README.md

 This will use an interactive prompt to ask you for the information it needs.
-If you don't want to use that or you're in an environment without interaction, you can supply all the answers view the command line arguments.
+If you don't want to use that or you're in an environment without interaction, you can supply all the answers through the command line arguments.

 #### Command line arguments for `init`